ansgarwiechers/vbsdoc/README.txt

           sentence or line of the detail information.
 Should appear at most once per documented element.

-@date     The release date.
-Valid for files and classes, otherwise
+@date     Date tag to document the release or modification date of an
-          ignored.
+          element or file.
 Optional.

 @details  Detailed description of the procedure, property or identifyer.
           This is the default tag.
 The keyword is optional; anything